Spent8000/RemoveRobloxFriends/README.md

 If all friends are not removed, run again.

-For those skeptical, the source code is on GitHub.
+The source code is on GitHub for those skeptical.